PitchConnect/.github/docs/WORKFLOWS_STATUS.md

 ## Next Steps

-1. **Fix PR Status Tracker Workflow**:
-   - Investigate and fix the issue with the PR Status Tracker workflow not updating issue labels
-   - Test the fix in the workflow-e2e-test repository

-2. **Roll Out to Other Repositories**:
+1. **Roll Out to Other Repositories**:
    - Use the migration script to add the workflows to other repositories
-   - Start with the most active repositories
+   - Start with the most active repositories (fogis-api-client-python)
    - Ensure they're implemented on both main and develop branches for GitFlow repositories

+2. **Update Migration Script**:
+   - Add special handling for the `.github` repository
+   - Create standalone implementations when targeting the `.github` repository

 3. **Monitor and Adjust**:
    - Monitor the workflows to ensure they're working correctly